Didy Onbuhimo – the quick and easy back carry

 "[…] I’ve enjoyed Didymos’ onbuhimo more than I expected.
 It’s so light and compact – it doesn’t take up much space in my bag, and barely adds any weight.
 I found it really helpful for running errands, when short ups are often required.
 I’d normally stash a ring sling in my bag for these occasions, but it’s actually more useful to have my toddler on my back – so the DidyGo is a great alternative.
 It’s so easy to put on, I found it just as fast as using a ring sling. "

 Read the review here.

-You will find the Didy Onbuhimo tying instructions as video or in PDF format in our Didy Onbuhimo tutorial.
+You can find our Carrying Guides for the Didy Onbuhimo as both video or PDF download in our Didy Onbuhimo Tutorial.